Hendra Setiawan

-Hendra Setiawan (born 25 August 1984) is an Indonesian badminton player.
+Hendra Setiawan (born 25 August 1984) is an Indonesian former professional badminton player.
 He is an Olympic Games gold medalist, four-time World Champion, two-time Asian Games gold medalist, and two-time All England champion.
 With these achievements, Setiawan has collected all major individual titles in badminton.
 He is considered to be one of the greatest Indonesian badminton players of all time.

 Setiawan was ranked first in the men's doubles with two different partners.
 Together with Markis Kido, he achieved the world no. 1 in September 2007, and with Mohammad Ahsan in November 2013.
 He has won six gold medals at the SEA Games, 3 in the men's doubles, and 3 in the team event.
 Teamed-up with Kido, he won the men's doubles titles at the 2005 and 2009 Asian Championships; the 2006 World Cup; the 2007 World Championships; the 2008 Olympic Games; and the 2010 Asian Games.

 Setiawan had also played in the mixed doubles discipline, and his best result was in 2010 Indonesia Open, finishing as runner-ups with his partner Anastasia Russkikh from Russia.

-He made a new strong partnership with Mohammad Ahsan at the end of 2012.
+His other notable partnership in men's doubles was with Mohammad Ahsan (2012–2024).
 They won numerous prestigious titles including the 2013, 2015 and 2019 World Championships; the gold medal in 2014 Asian Games, winning the All England twice, and winning three times at the BWF Superseries Finals.
-Setiawan holds the record as the oldest player ever to win the World Championships title, at the age of 35.
+Setiawan currently holds the record as the oldest World Championships title holder, after winning the 2019 edition at the age of 35.